Ethics and Malpractice Statements

 - Celerity: The review should be conducted promptly as stipulated by the editor and if a potential reviewer feels unqualified to assess the manuscript, he/she should withdraw from the review process and notify the editor immediately for a timely replacement.

-- Acknowledgement of sources and relevant works: The reviewers must make sure that authors have acknowledged and cited all sources of data used in the research.
+- Acknowledgement of sources and relevant works: The reviewers must make sure that the authors have acknowledged and cited all sources of data used in the research.
 Any copyrighted pictures should be used with permission and any relevant published work that has not been cited by the authors should be identified.

 - Plagiarism and other ethical concerns: The reviewers should notify the editor if they suspect any plagiarism or other unethical practices concerning the manuscript.